AirspaceTechnologies/claude_coder/README.md

 - [Anthropic billing management](https://console.anthropic.com/settings/billing)

   Manage your Anthropic account billing, view usage across API calls and Console chats, and access receipts and invoices through the Anthropic Console.
-This is where you'll handle payments and monitor your Claude Code usage costs.
+This is where you'll handle payments and monitor your Claude Coder usage costs.
 It's important to regularly check your usage to avoid unexpected charges, as AI model costs can accumulate quickly depending on your usage patterns.

 ## License